You want smart political talk without the meltdowns?

 This is a narrative that we can change.

-Not we the Democrats, not we the Republicans, but we the people of America, because there is something special about this nation, and we must embrace it and be proud of it, and never give it away for the sake of political correctness.
+Not we the Democrats, not we the Republicans, but we the people of America, because there is something special about this nation, and we must embrace it and be proud of it and never give it away for the sake of political correctness.

 Wow.

-Powerful moment for our friend Dr. Carson.
+Powerful moment by our friend Dr. Carson.

 We'll talk about it in a minute.

-You know, that was a beautiful moment for you, and you know, I th I don't know if you remember me saying that to you.
+And, you know, I don't know if you remember me saying that to you.

 I was not being critical.

-Sean, I remember that very well.
+Shelan, I remember that very well.

 You're much too nice to be involved in this.

-I know it's a terrible thing to say, but it's a compliment.
+It's a terrible thing to say, but it's a compliment.

 You're like the nicest guy in the world.

-You devoted your whole life to saving people's lives, and I and I love following you on the campaign trail.
+You devoted your whole life to saving people's lives.

-I had many interviews with you, and uh and you ended up serving this country and you did such a good job, we're really proud of you.
+And you ended up serving this country, and you did such a good job.

 Well, thank you.

-I mean, we still have so much work to do to to salvage our country, and I don't think most people realize how much trouble we're actually in right now.
+And I don't think most people realize how much trouble we're actually in right now.

-He said a republic if you can keep it.
+He said, a republic if you can keep it.

 Close to losing it right now as we have ever been at any point in time.

-And people have to recognize it, but you have to do more than recognize it, and that's that's what we do at American Cornerstone.
+And people have to recognize it, but you have to do more than recognize it.

 We're a think tank, but we're also a do tank.